shutterfreak/topmark/docs/usage/commands/strip.md

 # TopMark `strip` Command Guide

-The `topmark strip` subcommand removes the entire TopMark header block from targeted files.
+The `strip` command removes the entire TopMark header block from targeted files.
 It is **dry‑run by default** (summaries end with `- previewed`) and becomes destructive only with `--apply` (summaries end with `- removed`) when run with `--apply`.